 BJP got over Rs 350 cr in donations from Tata trust in 2018-19

-The BJP received Rs 356 crore in donations from an electoral trust controlled by the Tata Group during 2018-19, according to documents submitted by the ruling party before the Election Commission.
-As per information provided by the BJP to the EC on October 31, it received a total of over Rs 700 crore in donations through cheques and online payments during the financial year 2018-19.
+The BJP received Rs 356 crore in donation from an electoral trust contributed by the Tatas during 2018-19, according to documents submitted by the ruling party before the Election Commission.
+According to documents submitted by the party on October 31, it received over Rs 700 crore in donations through cheques and online payments during financial year 2018-19.

-Around half the contributions -- Rs 356 crore -- were made by the Tata-controlled Progressive Electoral Trust.
-India's richest trust -- The Prudent Electoral Trust -- gave Rs 54.25 crore in donations to the party, according to the documents.
+Half of the contributions were from Tata-contributed Progress Electoral Turst.
+The Progressive Electoral Trust gave Rs 356 crore in donation, while Prudent Electoral Trust -- India's richest trust -- gave Rs 54.25 crore in donations, according to information the BJP provided to the Election Commission.

-The Prudent Trust is backed by top corporate houses including Bharti Group, Hero MotoCorp, Jubilant Foodworks, Orient Cement, DLF, JK Tyres, among others.
-The information provided pertains to donations of Rs 20,000 and above each that were received by the party through cheques or online payments.
+Prudent Trust is backed by top corporate houses including Bharti Group, Hero MoroCorp, Jubilant Foodworks, Orient Cement, DLF, JK Tyres, among others.
+The information provided pertains to donations of Rs 20,000 and above that was received by the party through cheque or online payments.

-Donations received in the form of electoral bonds were not included in the filing.
-The BJP received donations from individuals, companies as well as electoral trusts, the document said.
+Donations received in form of electoral bonds were not included in the filing.
+The BJP received donations from individuals, companies as well as electoral trusts.

 As per the election code, political parties are mandated to disclose all donations they receive in a financial year.
-At present, political parties are not required to declare the names of individuals and organizations giving less than Rs.
-20,000 or of those who donate via electoral bonds.
+At present, political parties are not required to declare the names of individuals and organisations giving less than Rs.
+20,000 nor of those who donate via electoral bonds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)